How to Train Your MAML to Excel in Few-Shot Classification: : Learning a Single Weight Vector

+The experimental results in \autoref{s_pi_test} are promising: by making MAML permutation-invariant in meta-testing, we can potentially improve vanilla MAML.
+While ensemble inevitably increases the computational burdens, the method by manipulating the learned initialization of $\{\vw_c\}_{c=1}^N$ keeps the same run time as vanilla MAML.
+In this section, we investigate the latter approach further.
+We ask: \begin{displayquote} If we directly learn \emph{a single weight vector $\vw$} to initialize $\{\vw_c\}_{c=1}^N$ in meta-training, making the inner loop optimization in meta-training and meta-testing \emph{consistent} and both \emph{permutation-invariant}, can we further improve the accuracy? \end{displayquote}

+Concretely, we redefine the learnable meta-parameters $\vtheta$ of MAML, which become $\vtheta=\{\vphi, \vw\}$, where $\vphi$ is for the feature extractor.
+We name this method \textbf{\ourmethod}, as we meta-train only a single weight vector $\vw$ in the classification head.
+The inner loop optimization and outer loop optimization of \ourmethod very much follow MAML, with some slight changes. \begin{itemize} [nosep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=*] \item \textbf{Inner loop optimization:} At the beginning, $\vw$ is duplicated into $\{\vw_c = \vw\}_{c=1}^N$.
+That is, we use $\vw$ to initialize every $\vw_c$, $\forall c\in[N]$.
+These $\{\vw_c = \vw\}_{c=1}^N$ then undergo the same inner loop optimization process as vanilla MAML (cf. \autoref{e_inner}). \item \textbf{Outer loop optimization:} Let us denote the updated model by $\vtheta'=\{\vphi', \vw_1', \cdots, \vw'_N\}$.
+To perform the outer loop optimization for $\vw$ in meta-training, we collect the gradients derived from the query set $\sQ$.
+Let us denote by $\nabla_{\vw_c}\sL(\sQ,\vtheta')$ the gradient w.r.t. the initial $\vw_c$ (cf. \autoref{ss_MAML}).
+Since $\vw_c$ is duplicated from $\vw$, we obtain the gradient w.r.t. $\vw$ by $\sum_{c\in[N]}\nabla_{\vw_c}\sL(\sQ,\vtheta')$. \end{itemize}

-\autoref{tab:mini} and \autoref{tab:tiered} summarize the results, together with those by existing few-shot learning algorithms.
-The first two methods (\ie, MAML-PM and MAML-FO) hurt MAML, suggesting that the permutations in meta-training may be beneficial, \eg, to prevent the initialization from over-fitting meta-training tasks.
-To our surprise, the third method --- learning and testing with a single $\vw$ --- consistently improves MAML.
-Specifically, on {\it Mini}ImageNet, \ourmethod has a $0.7\%$ gain on one-shot tasks and $0.8\%$ gain on five-shot tasks.
-The latter already achieves the state-of-the-art accuracy.
-On {\it Tiered}ImageNet, \ourmethod has significant improvements ($3.5\%$ gain on one-shot tasks and $1.6\%$ gain on five-shot tasks).
-The latter, again, already achieves the state-of-the-art accuracy.
-Specifically, compared to ProtoMAML and MetaOptNet which are both permutation-invariant, \ourmethod notably outperforms them.
-We note that, similar to permutations in meta-training, learning a single $\vw$ prevents any $\vw_c$ from over-fitting a specific semantic class.
+\autoref{tab:mini} summarizes the results of \ourmethod, MAML, and many existing few-shot learning algorithms. \ourmethod consistently improves MAML: on {\it Mini}ImageNet, \ourmethod has a $0.7\%$ gain on one-shot tasks and a $0.8\%$ gain on five-shot tasks; on {\it Tiered}ImageNet, \ourmethod has significant improvements (a $3.5\%$ gain on one-shot tasks and a $1.6\%$ gain on five-shot tasks).
+More importantly, \ourmethod performs on a par with many recent algorithms on one-shot tasks, and achieves the highest accuracy on five-shot tasks.
+Specifically, compared to ProtoMAML and MetaOptNet, which are both permutation-invariant variants of MAML (see the related work paragraph at the end of this section), \ourmethod notably outperforms them.